FOSSEE/st-scripts/additional_features_of_ipython/script.rst

  1. to retreive the history using =%hist= command.
  #. to view only a part of history by passing an argument to %hist.
- #. to save the required lines of code in required order using %save.
+ #. to save the required lines of code in required order using %save command.
  #. to use %run -i command to run the saved script.

 ..
 L27